 4.1.5 Impairments

-The bank adheres to the Executive Order for the Faroes on Financial Reports for Credit Institutions etc. and uses the accounting definition of non-performing and impaired exposures as defined in sections 51-54.
+The bank adheres to the Executive Order for the Faroes on Financial Reports for Credit Institutions and Investment Firms etc. and uses the accounting definition of non-performing and impaired exposures as defined in the abovementioned executive order.